Saturday, April 5, 2008

 What a great tutorial.
 I've tried unsuccessfully to create a wonky log cabin but now I see the trick.
 I was wonkying too many sides!!
 Thanks so much.

-purple and paisley said...
+Purple and Paisley said...

 oh, your tutorial is fabulous! i cannot wait to try a wonky log cabin! thank you so much!